nishantpainter/personal-kanban/README.md

 ### Change Language

 You can change language of the application by clicking on the globe icon button in the toolbar.
-Select suitable language from the menu and the application locale will be change to selected language
+Select suitable language from the menu and the application locale will be change to selected language.

 <p align="center">
   <img width="650" src="https://nishantpainter.github.io/personal-kanban/change_language.gif" alt="Change Language GIF" style="border-radius:16px"></p>